Holography of K-complexity: Switchbacks and Shockwaves: The bulk dual of operator K-complexity

 In \cite{dray_shockwave}, it has been shown that the insertion of approximately massless particles, that is with energy dominated by the kinetic part, in the far past of the left boundary can be effectively computed with the insertion of a null shockwave on $U\approx0$.
 This shockwave can be seen as an interface between a theory characterized by a black hole of mass $M$ and one of mass $M+E$ (because the particles have fallen in the black hole).
 In order to build this geometry, we then need to find the appropriate continuity conditions across the null shockwave.\\ Let us consider a shockwave of energy $E\ll M$ inserted at a time $t_w$ on the left boundary.
 In this case the gluing between the BTZ metric \eqref{eq:BTZ_bh_metric} with black hole mass $M$, and the one with $M+E$, happens along the null trajectory $U_w=e^{-r_s t_w/l_{AdS}^2}$.
 Now we want to relate quantities on the right side of this interface, with the corresponding on the left, which we indicate here with a tilde.
 We have for example, given $r_s^2\sim M$, from what we discussed in \cref{sec:jt_to_btz_dimred}, that $\Tilde{r_s}=\sqrt{1+E/M}r_s$, and the position of the shockwave is $\Tilde{U}_w=e^{-\Tilde{r_s}t_w/l_{AdS}^2}$, as we require the time coordinate to flow continuously when crossing.
 Then, as the second condition for smooth gluing, we can impose that the radius of the circle spanned by $\phi$ in \cref{eq:BTZ_bh_metric} is continuous across the shockwave:

-Let us now define the scrambling time as $t_{scr}\sim \frac{l_{AdS}^2}{r_s}\log\frac{M}{E}$\footnote{notice that here, in accordance with \cite{Shenker_2014}, we define the scrambling time as containing the details of the matter perturbation, in this case the energy of the shockwave $E$.
-An alternative definition for the scrambling time, sometimes used in the literature \cite{Roberts_2015}, considers instead a universal matter-independent timescale, which in the case at hand would be $t_*\sim l_{AdS}^2/r_s$.
-Given that the main object of study in this paper is operator complexity, we will use for convenience the matter dependent $t_{scr}$ definition, which encodes the time necessary for the perturbation to spread to a big enough fraction of the system.
-As explained in \cref{sec:switch_grav_intro}, this is precisely the timescale we expect to control the characteristic regimes for the behavior of operator complexity.}.
+Let us now define the scrambling time as $t_{scr}\sim \frac{l_{AdS}^2}{r_s}\log\frac{M}{E}$.
 The condition \eqref{eq:cont_phi}, together with the one for $\Tilde{U}_w$, in the limits $E/M\ll 1$ and $t_w\gg t_{scr}$\footnote{here we are considering the configuration where we move the operator insertion in the past, and observables are computed on the initial timeslice $t_L=t_R=0$.
 Because of the symmetry of the TFD under $H_L-H_R$, this is equivalent to inserting the shockwave at $t_w=0$, and then evolving the observables with $H_L-H_R$.
 This is the configuration we will consider in the next sections, when we will compute the length of geodesics anchored at $t_L=-t_R=t$, with the operator inserted at $t_w=0$.
 Notice that, in this case, the large $t_w\gg t_{scr}$ limit, underlying the \textit{shockwave approximation}, translates in the fact that the computation of the observables in this shockwave setup will be trustworthy when $t\gg t_{scr}$.}, admits as a solution the coordinate shift \cite{Shenker_2014}:

 So from the solution \eqref{eq:shift_sol}, we get the following BTZ black hole metric modified by the insertion of the spherically symmetric shell of particles \cite{Shenker_2014}:

 We can use a different set of discontinuous coordinates $V\to V+\alpha\theta(U)$ and same $U$ so that the metric: